Ballarat line: 21st century

 In 2004, services to Ararat were reintroduced under then-Premier Steve Bracks' Linking Victoria program.
 Bracks' government additionally announced its intention to rename the line to "Eureka" in commemoration of the Eureka uprising's 150th anniversary.
 This renaming was to take effect at the same time as the renaming of Spencer Street Station to Southern Cross Station in 2005, however this move was never carried out.

 Regional Fast Rail

 The line saw a significant package of upgrades during the Regional Fast Rail project.
 Several parts of the line were rerailed, and new deviations and bridges were built to ease grades, enabling trains to run at speeds up to 160 km/h.
 V/Line VLocity diesel multiple unit trains, built as part of the project, started running to Ballarat in 2005.

 In 2008, Wendouree Station was built to relieve overcrowding after passenger numbers grew significantly following the completion of the project.
 The station opened in 2009.

 Introduction of Maryborough services

-As part of the Victorian Transport Plan, the State Government announced passenger rail services on the Mildura line would be reintroduced up to Maryborough, with services beginning in 2010.
+In December 2008 as part of the Victorian Transport Plan the state government announced that V/Line rail passenger services would be extended from Ballarat to Maryborough station at a cost of $50 million, commencing 25 July 2010.
+Initially Creswick was to be the only intermediate station, until June 2010 when the government announced $7 million in funding to also reopen Clunes.
+Talbot also reopened in December 2013.

+Two services on weekdays and one service on weekends in each direction operate as a shuttle between Maryborough and Ballarat, stopping at all operating stations.
+At Ballarat, all terminating services connect to an Ararat or Ballarat service towards Melbourne, and all originating services bound for Maryborough connect to a service from Melbourne.